 That quote applies to options too because gains and losses can be amplified when trading options.

-Just as you can make higher percentage returns on your money trading options, so too can your losses be amplified.
+Just as you can make higher percentage returns on your money trading options, so too can your losses be larger.

 A swing up or down by a few percentage points in an underlying asset can translate to a double-digit swing in the value of derivative options, if not more.